 people are currently living with obesity globally.

-The global prevalence of obesity has more than doubled since 1975.
+The global prevalence of obesity has more than tripled since 1975.

 weight loss without surgery is our ambition for patients.